atinm/musicpractice/README.md

 > **Note**: This application has primarily been tested on macOS Apple Silicon.
 While it should work on other platforms, some features may require additional setup or may not be fully optimized.

+> **🎯 For Best Results**: We highly recommend installing the optional Vamp plugins (Chordino, qm-vamp-plugins) for significantly improved chord detection, key estimation, and beat tracking accuracy.
+See the "Optional Enhanced Analysis Plugins" section below for installation instructions.

 ## Features

 - **Chord Detection**: Advanced chord recognition with optional Chordino plugin support